Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/more-details/timing.md

 * Updates to magnitudes take effect after 21 days
 * There can be at most 3 pending allocations/deallocations for a certain strategy, operator, and operatorSet at a time
-* There can be at most 3 pending dilutions/concentrations for a certain strategy and operator at a time

 ## Withdrawals